 There’s two problems there for Jones.
 Firstly, according to journalist Peter Fitzsimons, Jones did an interview with Rogerson ten or so years ago.
 So Jones can hardly say that he didn’t know Rogerson in 2009.
 And secondly, about six months later in 2010, Jones was at a book launch for Glen McNamara.

 Both Glen McNamara and Roger Rogerson are in jail awaiting trial for murder and drug dealing regarding the same matter.
-Alan Jones claim that he does not know Rogerson is a lot harder to believe when you know the facts.
+Alan Jones claims that he does not know Rogerson is a lot harder to believe when you know the facts.

 One of the things that hit me when listing to the Alan Jones interview/rant above was when Chris Merritt said to Alan Jones: “Your friend Graham Richardson” or words to that effect.
 I thought surely Jones wouldn’t be friends with someone as dodgy as Graham Richardson.
 A quick search revealed not only are they friends but they have a talk show together on Sky News called Richo & Jones.

 Cash for Comment